 Chen has also expressed that he feels incredibly thankful to have the opportunity to meet his collectors with Park West, feeling at home in his surroundings no matter where he is in the world.
+He has been on more than 35 cruises with Park West as a featured artist.
 He is moved and inspired by the feedback he receives from his collectors and feels that these firsthand experiences are most important.

 Chen’s works of art have been collected or licensed by companies including Toshiba Electric, Northwest Airlines, UNICEF and various art trade magazines.
 Alexander Chen has received worldwide recognition for his colorful and exciting works of art as his popularity in the United States, Asia, and Europe continues to grow.